 It’s crucial your flowers are dry and preserved.
 If they aren’t, they will change colors to something you will be disappointed to see.
 We got several resources on drying flowers for resin to get you going.

 I get it.
 You’ve only got one shot with your special flowers, and you want everything to go perfectly.

 It’s why I wrote this beginner resin book.
-It’s the one I wish I had when I started with resin fifteen years ago.
+It’s the one I wish I had when I started with resin seventeen years ago.
 It would have saved me so much time and aggravation.

 Buy the ebook now and get a download link to your email in minutes.